shriya-gundamaraju/cookIt/README.md

 ## The Team

-I created this project for the Hack(H)er413 hackathon with Shriya Gundamaraju and Claudia Zhu.
+I created this project for the Hack(H)er413 hackathon with Eileen Pan and Claudia Zhu.
 We are all undergraduate computer science majors at the University of Massachusetts Amherst.